Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Maret 2025 12.24.43 UTC
+- WIB: Minggu, 16 Maret 2025 13.32.09 UTC
-- WITA: Minggu, 16 Maret 2025 13.24.43 UTC
+- WITA: Minggu, 16 Maret 2025 14.32.09 UTC
-- WIT: Minggu, 16 Maret 2025 14.24.43 UTC
+- WIT: Minggu, 16 Maret 2025 15.32.09 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational